-come to school dressed appropriately, for a professional environment, prepared to teach all students.

-- 2. provide well-planned instruction. - 3. make every effort to address the needs, concerns and problems of each student. - 4. provide assessments, data and feedback to students and parents. - 5. read and know the Academy's policies and procedures, including the Discipline Policy. - 6. treat all students, parents, and school personnel with respect. - 7. to inform parents of behavior changes in students that may potentially affect their academic success.
+- 1. come to school dressed appropriately, for a professional environment, prepared to teach all students. - 2. provide well-planned instruction. - 3. make every effort to address the needs, concerns and problems of each student. - 4. provide assessments, data and feedback to students and parents. - 5. read and know the Academy's policies and procedures, including the Discipline Policy. - 6. treat all students, parents, and school personnel with respect. - 7. ??????in students that may potentially affect their academic success.